crbulakites/hum/README.md

 -------------------
 To test the project, use `cargo run` in the root directory.

-Hum has only one required command-line argument:
+Hum has two required, positional command-line argument:
-  1. the path of the \*.hum input file.

-If you only provide one argument, Hum will stream the audio to your speakers and not save any output.
-If you would like to save the audio to a WAV file, then you must provide an additional command-line argument with the `-o` flag.

-To save to a WAV file, hum requires two command-line arguments:
-  1. the path of the \*.hum file
+  1. the path of the \*.hum input file
-  2. `-o` + the desired path of the \*.wav file
+  2. the path of the \*.wav output file

-To play the included \*.hum file, "daisy.hum," use the following command in the root directory:

-`cargo run daisy.hum`

 To convert the included \*.hum file, "daisy.hum," to a file called "daisy.wav," use the following command in the root directory:

-`cargo run daisy.hum -o daisy.wav`
+`cargo run daisy.hum daisy.wav`

 Installing the Latest Release
 -----------------------------
-To install the latest release as a CLI tool, first make sure that you have fulfilled the requirements by [_installing Rust and PortAudio_](#requirements).
+To install the latest release as a CLI tool, first make sure that you have fulfilled the requirements by [_installing Rust_](#requirements).

 Then you can run the following command in the terminal: